FranckLejzerowicz/metagenomix/metagenomix/doc/pooling.md

 ## Pipeline usage

-It is mandatory that the  ipeline configuration file includes [pooling](https://github.com/FranckLejzerowicz/metagenomix/wiki/Softwares#pooling) as output software name and that it is used as input to an assembler.
+It is mandatory that the pipeline configuration file includes [pooling](https://github.com/FranckLejzerowicz/metagenomix/wiki/Softwares#pooling) as output software name and that it is used as input to an assembler.
 For example, these pipeline configurations are valid.